Cibiv/GuaCAMOLE/README.md

 **GC-aware species abundance estimation from metagenomic data**

 ## Overview
 GuaCAMOLE estimates and corrects for the GC bias inherent in most metagenomic sequencing libraries.
-GuaCAMOLE is based on [Bracken](https://ccb.jhu.edu/software/bracken/) and relies on [Kraken2](https://ccb.jhu.edu/software/kraken2/) for read classification; see our [publication](https://www.biorxiv.org/content/10.1101/2024.09.20.614100) for an in-depth description and evaluation of the algorithm.
+GuaCAMOLE is based on [Bracken](https://ccb.jhu.edu/software/bracken/) and relies on [Kraken2](https://ccb.jhu.edu/software/kraken2/) for read classification; see our [publication](https://doi.org/10.1038/s41467-025-65530-4) in *Nature Communications* [[2]](#references) for an in-depth description and evaluation of the algorithm.
 For instructions how to run GuaCAMOLE on your own dataset see below.

 ## Features
 - Create GC reference distributions from Kraken2 databases.